softwaredevelop/mql5/Indicators/MyIndicators/Murrey_Math_Line_X.md

-# Murrey Math Line X Indicator
+# Murrey Math Line X Pro Indicator

 ## 1. Summary (Introduction)

-The Murrey Math Line X is a comprehensive support and resistance indicator based on the geometric trading principles of W.D.
+The Murrey Math Line X Pro is a comprehensive support and resistance indicator based on the geometric trading principles of W.D.
 Gann.
 Developed and simplified by T. Henning Murrey, the system posits that market movements are not random but follow a natural, harmonic order that can be divided into octaves of 1/8th.

-This MQL5 indicator automatically identifies the relevant price range (or "octave") for a given period and plots a grid of 13 key price levels.
+This professional MQL5 implementation automatically identifies the relevant price range (or "octave") for a given period and plots a grid of 13 key price levels.
 These lines are not simple pivot points; each has a distinct "personality" and serves as a probabilistic guide for potential price reversals, continuations, and trading range boundaries.
 The indicator is fully Multi-Timeframe (MTF) capable, allowing it to display levels from a higher timeframe on any lower timeframe chart.

 ## 2. Mathematical Foundations and Calculation Logic